sayerhs/cpl/docs/source/user/tasks.rst

 .. taskopt:: run_command.cmd_args

-   Extra arguments that must be passed to the CML executable.
+   Extra arguments that must be passed to the OpenFOAM or CML executable.
 It is recommended that arguments be enclosed in a double-quoted string.
 Default value is an empty string.

 .. taskopt:: run_command.log_file

    The filename where the output of the command is redirected.
-By default, it is the CML executable name with the ``.log`` extension appended to it.
+By default, it is the OpenFOAM or CML executable name with the ``.log`` extension appended to it.
    The user can change this to any valid filename of their choice using this option.

 .. taskopt:: run_command.parallel